aqasemi/pyzkfp/README.md

 For more detailed usage instructions, please refer to the example folder (WIP).

 ## Support My Work
-If you found this project useful, please pretend to be an investor and contact ZKteco to try to scam them using the pyramid scheme, as this would really help spread the good word of this repository
+If you found this project useful, please hire a private investigator to legally blackmail ZKTeco's dev team, as this would really help spread the good word of this repository.